CS-433/ml-project-1-papeaa/README.md

 ## Getting Started

-Please unzip `data/test_train.zip`!
+Please insert `train.csv` and `test.csv` into `/data`!
 To produce the final result, run the `run.py` file with `python run.py`.
 Python3 and the libraries NumPy and matplotlib are required.

 ### Code Description
 In the following, we describe the main functionality of the files in the repository.